malnakli/CarND-Vehicle-Detection/README.md

 - All the code can be found in `tracker.py`:
 -  Accept frame and boxes (position of cars in that frame).
 -  Create a car from each box and add to `Tracker.cars` array
--  After 10 frames (one cycle) apply filter for false positives and `scipy.ndimage.measurements.label()`  for combining overlapping bounding boxes. `filter_cars` function does the previous operation.
+-  After 5 frames (one cycle) apply filter for false positives and `scipy.ndimage.measurements.label()`  for combining overlapping bounding boxes. `filter_cars` function does the previous operation.
 - Then add the result to `Tracker.display_cars` array. which is responsible for tracking cars
-- If a car has been seen more than 3 times then **display**. the code corresponding to these can be found in `update_display_cars` function line # 51 through # 65.
+- If a car has been seen more than 2 times then **display**. the code corresponding to these can be found in `update_display_cars` function line # 55 through # 69.
-- The car will be deleted if it was not seen for 3 consecutive frame and 6 for **display** car.
+- The car will be deleted if it was not seen for 21 consecutive frame and 36 for **display** car and 66 if it seen more than 6 times.